Excursions Faculty and Staff

 Sharon FitzHenry is a professional actor, artistic director and certified teacher with more than 20 years of experience.
 A member of the Actor’s Equity Association and the Society of Stage Directors and Choreographers, she has directed dozens of productions with artists of all ages.

 Susan Harrington is a popular enrichment teacher in the area, who specializes in science and natural history enrichment classes.
-She has a Bachelor’s of Arts and a Master’s Degree in Biology, as well as graduate course work in Education.
+She has a bachelor’s of arts and a master’s degree in biology and has completed graduate course work in education.
 Mrs. Harrington enjoys inspiring students to explore science in unique ways.

 Michael Kakalow teaches physical education and health in the Manchester school system.
 He also coaches middle and high school sports for both boys and girls.
 As a ropes course facilitator for four years, he firmly believes that adventure based programs promote positive behavior in all youth.

-Rachael LaPorte is a graduate of Johnson and Wales University with a degree in Culinary Arts and a graduate of Central CT State University with a degree in Education.
+Rachael LaPorte or "Chef Rachael" is a graduate of Johnson and Wales University with a degree in culinary arts and a graduate of Central CT State University with a master's degree in education.
 She has traveled across the country working as a chef in dozens of restaurants, mastering various styles of cooking.
-Having decided that teaching was her passion, Rachael returned to her alma mater, Windham Technical High School, to teach Culinary Arts and inspire the next generation of chefs.
+Having decided that teaching was her passion, Rachael returned to her alma mater, Windham Technical High School, to teach culinary arts and inspire the next generation of chefs.

-Janine Turgeon holds a Master’s Degree in Ceramics.
-She has taught ceramics to children of all ages at the Farmington Valley Arts Center, the after-school program in Marlborough, CT, is currently a public school art teacher.
+Janine Turgeon holds a master’s degree in ceramics.
+She has taught ceramics to children of all ages at the Farmington Valley Arts Center and in the after-school program in Marlborough, CT.
+She is currently a public school art teacher.
 A professional ceramics artist, she has exhibited in several arts centers around the State.

-Jesse Wilkinson earned a B.S. in Technology Education and is a middle school technology teacher in South Windsor.
-He shares his interest in technology with students as an advisor to both the FIRST Robotics Team and the FIRST Lego League.
+Jesse Wilkinson earned a bachelor’s degree in technology education and is currently completing his master’s degree.
+He is currently a middle school technology teacher in South Windsor.
+An avid model builder since first grade, he continues his interest in technology as an advisor to both the FIRST Robotics Team and the FIRST Lego® League.